-MAKING SCIENCE ACCESSIBLE: A DRIVE FOR MORE EQUITABLE DEVELOPMENT ACROSS THE ARAB WORLD
+Making Science Accessible: A Drive For More Equitable Development Across The Arab World

 Season 2 finalist, Ahmad Al Ghazi, from Saudi Arabia invented a motorized walker for the elderly.
 His flagship product 'Can-Go', the world's smartest walking cane, was launched in May 2022 from his Silicon Valley firm, Can Mobilities.

-In food tech, season 4 winner Khalid Aboujassoum – also the first Qatari winner of Stars of Science – introduced ‘Oliver’, a smart cooking appliance, and more recently ‘The Oliver fleet’, a “set-it-and-forget-it” autonomous cooking solution for commercial kitchens of all types and sizes.
+In food tech, season 4 winner Khalid Aboujassoum – also the first Qatari winner of Stars of Science – introduced 'Oliver', a smart cooking appliance, and more recently 'The Oliver fleet', a“set-it-and-forget-it” autonomcooking solution for commercial kitchens of all types and sizes.

 After her participation in Stars of Science Season 10, Dr. Nour Majbour, from Syria, emerged as a symbol of female empowerment in the Arab world, inspiring women to pursue a future in STEM.
 She registered her project QABY, a research kit designed to diagnose Parkinson's disease in its early stages through antibodies, as a trademark with QF.
 She is now serving as a Transitional Biomarkers Senior Scientist at AstraZeneca, UK.